There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 Being refused car finance is frustrating, especially when you need a car for work or family life.
 But having bad credit or a low credit score doesn’t automatically disqualify you from getting approved.

-Every day, people across the UK secure car finance through specialist lenders and credit brokers who understand that your credit history doesn’t tell the whole story.
+Every day, people across the UK secure car finance through specialist finance partners and credit brokers who understand that your credit history doesn’t tell the whole story.

 Here are seven practical steps to improve your chances of getting car finance with bad credit.